The Double (Dostoevsky novel)

-The Double: A Petersburg Poem (Двойник. Петербургская поэма) is a novel written by Fyodor Dostoevsky.
+The Double: A Petersburg Poem (Двойник. Петербургская поэма) is the second novel written by Fyodor Dostoevsky.
 It was first published on 30 January 1846 in the Otechestvennye zapiski.
 It was subsequently revised and republished by Dostoevsky in 1866.

 Plot summary

-In Saint Petersburg, Yakov Petrovich Golyadkin works as a titular councillor (rank 9 in the Table of Ranks established by Peter the Great.), a low-level bureaucrat struggling to succeed.
+In Saint Petersburg, Yakov Petrovich Golyadkin works as a titular councillor (rank 9 in the Table of Ranks established by Peter the Great), a low-level bureaucrat struggling to succeed.

-Golyadkin has a formative discussion with his physician, Doctor Rutenspitz, who fears for his sanity and tells him that his behaviour is dangerously antisocial.
+Golyadkin's physician, Doctor Rutenspitz, fears for Golyadkin's sanity and tells him that his behaviour is dangerously antisocial.
 He prescribes "cheerful company" as the remedy.
-Golyadkin resolves to try this, and leaves the office.
-He proceeds to a birthday party for Klara Olsufyevna, the daughter of his office manager.
-He was uninvited, and a series of faux pas lead to his expulsion from the party.
+Golyadkin resolves to try this.
+Though uninvited, he proceeds to the birthday party of Klara Olsufyevna, the daughter of his office manager.
+A series of faux pas lead to his expulsion from the party.
 On his way home through a snowstorm, he encounters a man who looks exactly like him, his double.
-The following two thirds of the novel then deals with their evolving relationship.

 At first, Golyadkin and his double are friends, but Golyadkin Jr. proceeds to attempt to take over Sr.'s life, and they become bitter enemies.
 Because Golyadkin Jr. has all the charm, unctuousness and social skills that Golyadkin Sr. lacks, he is very well-liked among the office colleagues.
 At the story's conclusion, Golyadkin Sr. begins to see many replicas of himself, has a psychotic break, and is dragged off to an asylum by Doctor Rutenspitz.

 Influences

 The Double is the most Gogolesque of Dostoevsky's works; its subtitle "A Petersburg Poem" echoes that of Gogol's Dead Souls.
 Vladimir Nabokov called it a parody of "The Overcoat".
 Many others have emphasised the relationship between The Double and other of Gogol's Petersburg Tales.
-One contemporary critic, Konstantin Aksakov, remarked that "Dostoevsky alters and wholly repeats Gogol’s phrases."
-Most scholars, however, recognise The Double as Dostoevsky’s response to or innovation on Gogol’s work.
-For example, A.L.
-Bem called The Double "a unique literary rebuttal" to Gogol's story "The Nose".
+One contemporary critic, Konstantin Aksakov, remarked that "Dostoevsky alters and wholly repeats Gogol's phrases".
+Most scholars, however, recognise The Double as Dostoevsky's response to or innovation on Gogol's work.
+For example, A. L. Bem called The Double "a unique literary rebuttal" to Gogol's story "The Nose".

 This immediate relationship is the obvious manifestation of Dostoevsky's entry into the deeper tradition of German Romanticism, particularly the writings of E. T. A. Hoffmann.